haltu/muuri/README.md

 Muuri supports calculating the layout both synchronously and asynchronously.
 By default (if you use the default layout algorithm) Muuri will use two shared web workers to compute the layouts asynchronously.
 In browsers that do not support web workers Muuri will fallback to synchronous layout calculations.

-- Default value: `{fillGaps: false, horizontal: false, alignRight: false, alignBottom: false}`.
+- Default value: `{fillGaps: false, horizontal: false, alignRight: false, alignBottom: false, rounding: false}`.
 - Accepted types: function, object.

 **Provide an _object_ to configure the default layout algorithm with the following properties**